KylePinkerton/CSI2132PROJECT/README.md

 1. `python 3 generate_table_data.py small` - a small amount of data will be generated - ~250 mb of free space required
 2. `python 3 generate_table_data.py medium`- (DEFAULT - RECOMMENDED) a significant amount of data (enough to fully experience the project) will be generated - ~550 mb of free space required
 3. `python 3 generate_table_data.py large` - a large amount amount of data will be generated - ~2.5 gb of free space required
-- If an error occurs during data generation, use `python 3 generate_table_data.py reset` to reset the schema, and then run the script again (if the script "hangs" when using `reset` (e.g. makes no progress), there is most likely issues regarding corrupt cursors in postgresql... try again in a couple minutes or manually the fix cursors using your DBMS interface (e.g. pgadmin4 dashboard))
+- If an error occurs during data generation, use `python 3 generate_table_data.py reset` to reset the schema, and then run the script again (if the script "hangs" when using `reset` (e.g. makes no progress), there is most likely issues regarding corrupt cursors in postgresql... try again in a couple minutes or manually the fix cursors using your DBMS interface (e.g. pgadmin4 dashboard).

 ## ER Diagram
 <img src="./docs/ERDiagram.png"/>